Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 - Small Kilns are more energy-efficient, but they won’t fit larger projects.
 Think about the shape, size, and types of ware you want to fire when you choose a size.
 A standard Kiln may be too deep for some people.
 Don’t forget to plan for the future.

-- Matching the power supply available and Outlet to the Kiln is important.
+- Matching the available power supply and the Kiln outlet is important.
 Have an electrician check your power supply and outlet and upgrade it if necessary.

-- Consider not buying some of the more expensive add-ons and upgrades that can drive your Electric Kiln price up.
+- Consider not buying some of the more expensive add-ons and upgrades that can increase your Electric Kiln price.

-- Decide if you want firebrick that is 2.5 inches thick or if you want a thicker firebrick for higher fire projects.
+- Decide whether you want a 2.5-inch-thick firebrick or a thicker one for higher-temperature projects.
 3-inch firebricks are good for Cone 5 to Cone 10 firing and are more energy-efficient.
-Note that thicker bricks can drive the cost of your kiln up.
+Note that thicker bricks can increase the cost of your kiln.
 Fiber bricks can be good for quickly producing lots of fused work.

 - Top-loading Kilns are more popular and cheaper than front-loading Kilns, which are easier to load.
 Round Kilns are cheaper, while square Kilns can be loaded more efficiently.